GUIDE

 How to Become an Operating Room (OR) Nurse

-Operating Room (OR) nurses are Registered Nurses that assist during surgeries.
+Operating Room (OR) nurses are Registered Nurses who assist during surgeries.
 They work in conjunction with surgeons and other healthcare professionals to help patients needing surgical procedures.

 OR nurses care for patients before, during, and after surgical procedures and work on everything from life-saving procedures to elective ones.
 They work in hospitals, surgery centers, and clinics and care for patients throughout the surgical process.